 Time from Cape Town: 3-4 hours

-Abalone House is not ‘off the beaten track’ in itself, but the picturesque fishing village of Paternoster on the West Coast certainly is.
+Strandloper Ocean Boutique Hotel is not ‘off the beaten track’ in itself, but the picturesque fishing village of Paternoster on the West Coast is, though it is rapidly becoming “discovered”.
 This is the place to utterly relax either at the beginning, or the end, of a Cape holiday.
 There’s not a myriad things ‘to do’ so you will feel no guilt for not doing them.
 A lonely walk along the 7 km of sandy beach.
 Or a visit to Columbine nature reserve for its glorious spring flowers and fynbos.
 A bracing swim in the waves of the Atlantic ocean or a quiet seafood lunch at a local restaurant – that’s about all that’s on offer here.
 What a hardship!
-Abalone House is a small luxury retreat with just ten rooms.
-An exuberantly furnished main lodge and a great little restaurant.
+Strandloper is a small luxury retreat with just 14 rooms.

 Time from Cape Town: 2 hours